Jamie Eason: Career

-Education

-While studying toward a degree in speech at Texas A&M University, she took a weight-training class for a kinesiology credit, igniting her interest in fitness training.

 Early career

 2001, after graduating from college and while working for her grandfather's roofing company, she tried-out for the new Houston Texans cheerleading squad.
 She was one of thirty-five contestants selected in a rigorous two-day process.

-During her career as a Houston Texans cheerleader, she was diagnosed with breast cancer... forcing her to a desk job.
+During her career as a Houston Texans cheerleader, she was diagnosed with breast cancer, forcing her to a desk job.
 Her inactive lifestyle and poor nutrition took an additional toll on her body.
 To get in shape, she joined a local gym.
 She continued to work-out and improve but was dissatisfied with her results.
 After consulting a nutritionist, she was put on a proper diet to transform her body.

 Later career

 Eason was 'discovered' at a fitness competition in Austin, Texas.
 She received a pro card after her first fitness competition in 2006 at the Hardbody Entertainment Model Search at the Olympia.

-As a spokes-model, Eason is known as "the female face" of Bodybuilding.com, the world's largest and most-visited online retailer for sports supplements and nutritional products.
+As a spokes-model, Eason is known as "the female face" of Bodybuilding.com.

-Jamie also authored several workout plans and routines followed by millions of bodybuilding enthusiasts on bodybuilding.com.
 She also focuses on removing the stereotype athletic women are unfeminine.
 Eason says she regrets some of her earlier photo-shoots showing more skin during her younger days.
 She continues fitness modeling, but encourages women in fitness and modeling to never show a lot of skin... saying "It's not worth it."
 Her training-style mostly revolves around weight-training; she says she prefers that over cardio training, so she doesn't do cardio training a lot but focuses on weight training.

-Health through pregnancy id another Eason topic.
-In terms of losing baby weight in a healthy manner, Eason stated: "First, create a plan.
-Have a workout plan ready to follow, and create a routine to prepare your meals just like you will for your baby.
-Second, breast feed.
-It's the best way to burn those excess calories and it's good for the baby.
-Third, take regular walks or jogs, with your baby or with your partner.
-It's good to get fresh air; and every bit of exercise moves you toward your goal."